numbworks/nwreadinglist/README.md

 From the documentation:

-> nwreadinglistmanager is a Jupyter Notebook designed to analyze the Reading List.xlsx file I use to annotate all the books I study in my continuous education journey.
+> nwreadinglistmanager is a Jupyter Notebook designed to analyze the Excel file I use to annotate all the books I study in my continuous education journey.
 As a second set of features, it converts some of the analyses to Markdown files, so that I can easily show them on my `Github` account.

 ## Download the source code